What Is a Marketing Channel? 6 Types to Prioritize in 2024

 3. Web

-There are several ways to use the web as a marketing channel, as explored below:
+You can use the web as a marketing channel in several ways, as explored below:

 • Consider a website as an online anchor and powerful marketing channel for your brand.
 When you are building a website and driving traffic to it, take time to optimize the site’s structure, design, content, and calls-to-action so that visitors are encouraged to subscribe or make a purchase.